Undergrounding utilities, status, history

 Now for the most unsettling news: our final phase, the Castle Drive corridor, is at risk.
 In mid-2023, the California Public Utilities Commission ruled that the tariff under which our undergrounding falls will be eliminated.
 The primary argument is that all ratepayers pay into the undergrounding fund and very few benefit from it.
 At PPNA’s urging, the city hired outside counsel that specializes in utility matters to fight on our behalf.
 The case presented was compelling, but alas, we lost.

-The lawyers then appealed to have our Phase 3 grandfathered.
-We lost again.
 The next step is complicated but involves determining how much funding remains in the city’s allocation of what are called “work credits.”
 This will determine if at least some of the project can get done while the tariff is phasing out, or if the whole project can still get done but at what will likely be an exorbitant cost.
 And then, who pays?

 Gnarly issues.
 Mayor Thao has committed to see what all the options are.
 Once again, stay tuned.